 To view VirusTotal reports from the alert details page:

-On the Admin console Home page, go to SecurityAlert center.
+In the Admin console, go to Menu SecurityAlert center.

 - To view more details, click a specific alert to open the alert details page.

 - In the Key details or messages section, click View VirusTotal Report.